-The Township's financial statements consist of a combined statement of receipts, disbursements and changes in fund balances (regulatory cash basis) for all governmental fund types.
+The Township's financial statements consist of a combined statement of receipts, disbursements, and changes in fund balances (regulatory cash basis) for all governmental fund types which is organized on a fund type basis.

 Fund Accounting

 The Township uses funds to maintain its financial records during the year.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
 The funds of the Township are presented below: